 - Issuing penalty notices: Each parent receives a penalty notice for each child who has unauthorised absence.
-The penalty is £60 or £120 depending on how soon the payment is made.
-If there are two parents and two children the total penalties could be up to £480.
-Failure to pay may result in prosecution. - Taking parents to court for unauthorised absence: Education Act 1996 Section 444(1) - court can fine each parent up to £1,000 per child, order payment of prosecution costs and/or impose a Parenting Order. - Taking parents to court for persistent unauthorised absence: Education Act 1996 Section 444(1) court can fine each parent up to £2,500 per child, order payment of the prosecution costs, impose a parenting Order and/or sentence you to a period of imprisonment of up to 3 months.
+On the first occasion, the penalty is £80 or £160 depending on how soon the payment is made.
+If there are two parents and two children the total penalties could be up to £640.
+Failure to pay may result in prosecution.
+If a second penalty notice is issued within three years of the first, the penalty will be £160 per parent, per student.
+Under the legislation highlighted above, a third penalty notice will no longer be issued, instead, - Taking parents to court for unauthorised absence: Education Act 1996 Section 444(1) court can fine each parent up to £1,000 per child, order payment of prosecution costs and/or impose a Community Order. - Taking parents to court for persistent unauthorised absence: Education Act 1996 Section 444(1A) court can fine each parent up to £2,500 per child, order payment of the prosecution costs, impose a Community Order and/or sentence you to a period of imprisonment of up to 3 months.